Listen to this story being read by Polly Taylor, here.

 This post mentions sexual assault and may be triggering for some readers.

-A year and a half ago, I was a victim of 'stealthing' by a man I knew and trusted.
+Two and a half years ago, I was a victim of 'stealthing' by a man I knew and trusted.
 Honestly, I had a crush on him at the time.

 Stealthing is when someone removes a condom during sex without consent.
 In my opinion, it’s a form of rape.